Dan J. Harkey

 Secured real property lenders are not notified of current or future Pace/Hero loans because there is no requirement to inform the secured lender(s).

-Understanding Pace/Hero loans requires a different level of due diligence than regular trust deed secured loans.
-It's not just about electronic valuation of the estimated property value and verification of current trust deed secured loans.
-The borrower's signing of a 'voluntary assessment contract' that never appears on public records adds another layer of complexity.
+Understanding Pace/Hero loans requires a different level of due diligence than regular trust deed-secured loans.
+It’s not just about the electronic valuation of the estimated property value and verification of current trust deed-secured loans.
+The Borrower's signing of a ‘voluntary assessment contract’ that never appears on public records adds another layer of complexity.
 Thorough due diligence is crucial in these cases to ensure the security of the investment and to keep you informed and prepared.

 The loans are funded with government resources, bundled, packaged, and resold as a security investment on Wall Street.
-The government has gotten into the property lending business and competes with private enterprises, but with a super-priority to perfect their security interest.
+The government has entered the property lending business, competing with private enterprises, but with priority to perfect its security interest.

-Since Pace/Hero loans are repaid through voluntary assessments and property tax payments, a current or future secured actual property lender would only realize the existence of a Pace/Hero loan by scrutinizing the property tax bills frequently.
+Since Pace/Hero loans are repaid through voluntary assessments and property tax payments, a current or future secured lender of actual property would only become aware of a Pace/Hero loan by scrutinizing the property tax bills regularly.

 Assume that an investor purchases a $1,000,000, 10-unit apartment property and encumbers it with a secured first trust deed from a bank of $650,000 or 65% loan-to-value.
-The bank that makes the secured first lien believes that they have a protective equity of 35%.
-A borrower's payment is based upon a 5% loan amortized over 30 years.
-Principal and interest payments are $3,489.34 monthly, plus $833.33 for property taxes, or $4,372.34 monthly payments for PIT, principal, interest, and taxes.
+The bank that holds the secured first lien believes it has a protective equity of 35%.
+A Borrower's payment is based upon a 5% loan amortized over 30 years.
+Principal and interest payments are $3,489.34 monthly, plus $833.33 for property taxes, for a total of $4,322.67 monthly payments for PIT, principal, interest, and taxes.

-Could you assume, for example, that the subject property is a 10-unit apartment complex built in 1955-60?
+Could you assume, for example, that the subject property is a 10-unit apartment complex built between 1955 and 1960?
 Here is an illustrative but inconclusive list of needed upgrades that could be financed through a Pace/Hero loan.

-All these improvements can be made because of energy efficiency, water efficiency, and renewable energy.
+These improvements can be made possible through energy efficiency, water efficiency, and the use of renewable energy.

-Replace the aluminum frame single pane with double pane low-E pane windows.
+Replace the aluminum frame single-pane windows with double-pane low-E pane windows.

 Abatement and replacement of asbestos roof covering, wall and ceiling insulation, floor tiles, sheet flooring, heat ducts/taping, and exhaust flues.